 5. Do you have any unusual talents or skills?
 If so, how did you develop them?
 How did you get into them in the first place?

-C. What to write your Personal Statement about: your achievements.
+C. Personal Statement inspiration: your achievements.

 7. What accomplishment are you most proud of?
 What did you have to do to accomplish it?